sebastiandanconia/Encode_Solana_Bootcamp-Final_Project/README.md

 	Cargo does not handle `+toolchain` directives.
 	Did you mean to invoke `cargo` through `rustup` instead?
 ```
-This is most likely a sign that you're calling `cargo` with incorrect arguments, however some sources suggest you may need to update Rust or Solana-CLI.

 ```
 $ anchor build